 Opole and Dombrowa Jewish Ghettos

 The tiny town of Opole, in the Lublin vicinity of Poland, had a Jewish population of 4,325 before the German conquest, two thirds of the town’s total population.
-Perhaps because of its Jewish majority, the Nazis ordered a ghetto to be constructed there in the summer of 1940.
-Its population more than doubled as transports of Jews arrived from Austria and elsewhere.
+Perhaps because of its Jewish majority, in the summer of 1940 the Nazis ordered a ghetto to be constructed there, whose population more than doubled as transports of Jews arrived from Austria and elsewhere.
 In May of 1942, most were deported to the Sobibór death camp, and those who remained were murdered by the Nazis in late October.
 The small Dombrowa Jewish ghetto near Bendzin, Poland, was built in 1942.
 Almost immediately afterward, deportations to the Auschwitz death camp began.
 The Dombrowa ghetto was liquidated June 26, 1943, when the few remaining residents were dispersed to the Srodula ghetto, a stop on the way to Auschwitz.

 Download Frame 6 – Page 16 as a PDF